LAST UPDATED: October 1, 2020

 4.4 Sharing between Users.
 To help facilitate the use of our services among your users, we may need to share certain information with other users that you authorize to access and use your account.
 For example, account login information and other certain personal information may be visible by all members for purposes of confirming account permissions and users.

 4.5 Public Information.
 Some of our services let you publish information that is visible or available to the public.
 For example, if you use our website services, you may elect to include certain of your information or Business Data on websites available to the public at large.
-Similarly, if you use our premium leads product you post your listings, which include your information, to numerous free and paid listings sites.

 4.7 Business Transfers.
 If we are involved in any merger, acquisition, reorganization, sale of assets, bankruptcy, or insolvency event, then we may sell, transfer or share some or all of our assets, including your information and Business Data in connection with such transaction or in contemplation of such transaction.